Applications for the US-Brazil Connect Macapá 2013 Fellowship are now closed.

-Fellows serve as ambassadors of their communities, have a passion to get to know Brazil, and come from a wide range of disciplines and backgrounds.
-Fellows receive lodging, meals, local transportation and a stipend in exchange for their program leadership.
+US-Brazil Connect Fellows serve as ambassadors of the US and come from a wide range of educational and professional backgrounds.
+On the ground in Brazil, Fellows receive lodging, meals, local transportation, and insurance coverage.
+Fellows are paid a stipend in exchange for their program leadership.
+US-Brazil Connect is supported by the Brazilian Confederation of Industry and the U.S. Embassy in Brazil.

 Discover Your Future

-It’s not a tour, study abroad, or typical travel to Brazil.
+It’s not study abroad, a tour, or typical travel to Brazil.
 It’s a challenging and rewarding fellowship, providing a deep experience in the real world of global leadership.
-You do not need to speak Portuguese.
-You must be prepared to work hard, solve problems in unfamiliar surroundings, overcome cross-cultural and language barriers, build relationships, and contribute to building a supportive community.
-You will gain:
+You do not need to speak Portuguese and you do not need to have teaching experience.
+You must be prepared to work hard, solve problems in unfamiliar surroundings, overcome cross-cultural and language barriers, and contribute to building a supportive community.
+You represent your community and will gain:

-- Knowledge and in-depth experience of Brazil: You learn about Brazil, the world’s 6th largest economy, through study prior to departure, intense interaction, a weekend workshop, and a 4-week immersion in Brazil.
+- Knowledge and in-depth experience of Brazil: You learn about Brazil, the world’s 6th largest economy, through study prior to departure, intense interaction, a weekend workshop, and a 3-week immersion in Brazil.

-- Learn and practice global leadership skills in action: You participate in a paid fellowship, serving as a coach, mentor, and facilitator to a group of 12-15 Brazilian students who need practice and exposure to native speakers to improve their English.
-You receive support and training for your role as a coach.
-Online tutoring and coaching using Facebook is prior to travel and after you return.
-Travel to Brazil is for four weeks in July 2013.
+- Learn and practice global leadership skills in action: You participate in a paid fellowship, serving as a coach, mentor, and facilitator to a group of 12-15 Brazilian middle school students who want practice and exposure to native speakers to improve their English.
+You receive support and training for your role as a tutor and coach.
+Online tutoring and coaching using Facebook is for 4 weeks prior to travel and 4 weeks after your return.
+Travel to Brazil from November 29th through December 20th.

-- Immersion, global leadership, critical thinking, and problem-solving: You will work and live in Brazil for a 4-week period of intense interaction and learning with Brazilian students.
-Fellows from our 2012 program report the experience does more than build skills and knowledge about Brazil—it inspires leadership, character development, self-discovery and service.
+- Immersion, global leadership, critical thinking, and problem-solving: True global leadership begins with direct experience of living, working and learning outside the United States.
+You will work and live in Brazil for a 3-week period of intense interaction and learning with Brazilian students.
+Previous individuals who have served as US-Brazil Connect Fellows report the experience does more than build skills and knowledge about Brazil—it inspires leadership, character development, self-discovery and service.

 - Connections, networks and community: You will build new networks, create relationships and see first-hand how global trends in innovation and technology are reshaping the world.